esphome/esphome-docs/components/lvgl.rst

 Basics
 ------

-In LVGL, graphical elements like Buttons, Labels, Sliders etc. are called widgets or objects.
-See :ref:`lvgl-widgets` for a list of the available ones in ESPHome.
-Not all LVGL widgets are implemented, just the ones having most common use cases in home automation.
+In LVGL, graphical elements like buttons, labels, sliders, etc. are called widgets or objects.
+See :ref:`lvgl-widgets` for a complete list of widgets supported within ESPHome.
+Not all LVGL widgets are implemented, just those commonly used to support home automation needs/tasks.

 Every widget has a parent object where it is created.
 For example, if a label is created on a button, the button is the parent of label.
 Some more complex widgets are internally made up from the simpler ones, these are known as parts - which can have separate properties from the main widget.